 After you identify what is important to you, say, for example, better relationships with your coworkers, you can start figuring out ways to make that change happen.

 Perhaps you can work on saying “good morning” more often or offering to grab them something from the break room while you’re in there making your coffee.

 Additionally, remember to embrace small positive changes, too!

-This can be something as simple as rinsing your dishes before you set them in the sink or turning off the lights as you leave a room.
-Anything that you consider to change, no matter big or small, can be important to achieving a better life.
+This can be something as simple as rinsing your dishes before you put them in the sink or turning off the lights as you leave a room.
+Anything that you consider to change can be important to achieving a better life.